 Currently, our efforts at Kilgore are limited to exploration activities, including data collection and analysis.
-Should our exploration program identify sufficient mineralization to justify further work, we will work with the U.S. Forest Service, State of Idaho, Clark County, and other decision makers to advance the Project.
+Should our exploration program identify sufficient mineralization to justify further work, we will work with the U.S. Forest Service, State of Idaho, Clark County, and other decision makers to advance the Kilgore Gold Exploration Project.

 Responsibility: We own our actions as a member of the community focused on the long term.